anti22dot/rm_calendar_memo/README.md

 # ======== General info, objectives ====

+* See this video demonstration: <video src='https://github.com/user-attachments/assets/e18cf4d8-a7cd-4806-9045-0e6ba24546f1' width=180/>
+* If the video does not load, check this instead: https://www.youtube.com/watch?v=PP7IXztZy7I

 * The "Calendar Memo" term has been borrowed from the Onyx Boox eink devices, since they have the similar kind of separate Android application, <br>
 which allows to write useful notes for the specific date within the app, and then display the notes relevant to the current date of looking.